-The new iMac Pro
+The iMac Pro reveal

-Back in April, talking to journalists in what appeared to be a bid to convince pro users that Apple hasn't forgotten about them, Apple VPs Phil Schiller, Craig Federighi and John Ternus revealed that because the Mac Pro in its current form hasn't been meeting the needs of many pro users, some pros have turned to the iMac instead, and as a result Apple intends to provide those users with an update to the iMac designed to suit them.
+Back in April, talking to a small group of journalists, Apple VPs Phil Schiller, Craig Federighi and John Ternus acknowledged that the Mac Pro in its current form hadn't been meeting the needs of many pro users, and revealed that the company planned to update the iMac to suit them.

-The new iMac Pro, when it arrives, will have a new, darker, look shrouded in a Space Grey case.
+The new iMac Pro, when it arrives, will have a new, darker look, shrouded in a Space Grey case.

-The 27in iMac Pro will still offer 5,120x2,880 resolution 5K Retina display, like it's non-Pro cousin.
+The 27in iMac Pro will still offer 5,120x2,880 resolution 5K Retina display, like its non-Pro cousin.

 As for whether the iMac display will double up as a touchscreen, the answer is no.

-The new iMac Pro will ship with 8-, 10- or 18-core Xeon processors making it the “Most powerful Mac ever made.”
-Apple describes this as: “Workstation class performance", noting the 22 Teraflops of GPU Performance, Fast Storage and Advanced I/O.
+The new iMac Pro will ship with 8-, 10- or 18-core Xeon processors making it the "most powerful Mac ever made".
+Apple describes this as "workstation-class performance", noting the 22 teraflops of GPU performance, fast storage and Advanced I/O.

 Xeon chips are better suited to applications involving complex data - such as large, multi-layered Photoshop files, 4K video or 3D scenes with huge textures - as they are generally more robust and reliable than Core chips.
-They can also use ECC (error-correcting code) RAM, which can prevent errors that could - for example - crash your computer during a long render, explains our colleagues at DigitalArts.
+They can also use ECC (error-correcting code) RAM, which can prevent errors that could, for example, crash your computer during a long render, explain our colleagues at Digital Arts.

 During the keynote Apple talked often of machine learning and other high performance uses, in a bid to emphasis the pro nature of this machine.